michmech/biasbase/readme.md

 # Biasbase: a corpus of bias-causing ambiguities in translation

 Biasbase is a corpus of sentences and their translations, in various language pairs, where the source-language sentence contains an ambiguity in gender, in forms of address, or in some other aspect of meaning.
 Biasbase can be used for developing and testing tools that tackle the problem of bias in machine translation.
-It is used, among other things, for testing and evaluating [Fairslator](https://www.fairslator.com/), an experimental application for removing bias from machine translation.
+It is used, among other things, as a test suite for evaluating [Fairslator](https://www.fairslator.com/), an experimental application for removing bias from machine translation.

 ## What Biasbase contains